jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 ## Advanced Topics

-### Reactive Rendering of Lists of entities with automatically Mapped Element Store
+### Reactive Rendering of Lists of Entities with automatically Mapped Element Store

 There is a special convenience method for the [reactive rendering](/docs/render/#reactive-rendering) of list of entities, that can only be explained with the already explained knowledge about `Store`s and `Lens`es.